-Review v Year: Site Visi t Date: Item Requirement Ap proved Comments Maintenance Management - 111 AI Provide copies of work orders of varying ng types and status, A2 Report: Total maintenance labor hours orders by type of work (scheduled, con- support, etc.) vs. labor hours available- previous 12 months. rective, operations A3 Report: Scheduled and completed work for previous 12 months. k orders-by month A4 Report: Number of incomplete work or (30, 60, 90 days, etc.) and status (defer materials, scheduled, etc.)-by month months. red, awaiting for the previous 12 A5 Report: Comparison of scheduled main hours to unscheduled maintenance wor month for previous 12 months.
-A6 Report: Monthly trend data for unsched showing both hours and numbers of we month for the previous 12 months.
-A7 Report: Planned maintenance activity r for next 3 months. report-by facility A8 Report: Completed maintenance activit including labor and material costs-by previous 3 months.
-11.15 Energy Management 1.00 B1 Provide a written energy management B2 Reports: Consumption data for each but [e.g., fuel oil, electricity, natural gas, L by month for the previous 12 months.
-Custodial Program CI Provide a written custodial plan that is and describes both the frequency (sche custodial care for each facility, D1 Maintenance Training Provide a schedule of planned training and maintenance personnel-for the cu school year.
-D2 Provide a record of training describing of training-by individual for current s Renewal and Replacement (R&R) S chool year.
-El Provide a Renewal/Replacement School least EED's 26 systems) for each perm 1000sf. lule (detailed to at E2 Provide information that supports that schedules was developed based on syst assessments. tem condition F1 Fixed Asset Inventory System (FAI Report: Report of fixed asset, date acquestimated period of service. rinted: 02/28/18 PM Compliano ce Coversheet - Index doex Page 1 of 1 admin distric For a district to be eligible for state aid under AS 14.11.011, the chief school istrator of the district must certify, on a form provided by the department, that the thas, and is in compliance with, a facility management program that addresses the ing five elements of facility management, including maintenance management: and m (1) a maintenance management program that is a formal system that records enance activities on a work order basis and tracks the timing and costs, including labor aterials, of maintenance activities in sufficient detail to produce reports of planned and eted work; Manda tory Show that your system for can recording all maintenance activities on a work order basis and how a work order is handled from its creation to completion?
-Show your maintenance personnel performed no activities this week or this month not recorded on a work order?
-Show a record of your work orders that track all of your maintenance activities according to typical categories such as preventive, routine, emergency and operations?
-Generate a report of your planned maintenance activity for the next quarter that shows the timing (i.e., schedule) and anticipated costs, including labor and materials, of that work?
-Produce a report covering the previous three months of all maintenance activities and their costs, including labor and materials broken out by typical maintenance categories such as preventive, routine, emergency and operations?
-Show a report of planned versus completed maintenance activity for each facility by work order?
-Best P ractice Show that assets are identified for tracking purposes to the component level?
-Demonstrate how the data collected is used in the day-to-day management program? utilitie (2) an energy management plan that includes recording energy consumption for all s on a monthly basis for each building; Manda ntory Produce a monthly record of energy consumption for each utility by building?
-Demonstrate that each building over 1000 square feet is separately measured each month.
-(If this is not practical at every site, tell what you do instead.)
+Item Requirement Approved Comments Maintenance Management Al Provide copies of work orders of varying types and status s, 🔲 A2 Report: Total maintenance labor hours collected on work orders by type of work (scheduled, corrective, operations support, etc.) vs. labor hours available-by month for previous 12 months.
+A3 Report: Scheduled and completed work orders-by mont for previous 12 months. th 🗌 A4 Report: Number of incomplete work orders sorted by age (30, 60, 90 days, etc.) and status (deferred, awaiting materials, scheduled, etc.)-by month for the previous 12 months.
+A5 Report: Comparison of scheduled maintenance work ord hours to unscheduled maintenance work order hours-by month for previous 12 months.
+A6 Report: Monthly trend data for unscheduled work orders showing both hours and numbers of work orders-by month for the previous 12 months.
+A7 Report: Planned maintenance activity report-by facility for next 3 months.
+A8 Report: Completed maintenance activity (work orders) including labor and material costs-by facility for previous 3 months.
+Energy Management B1 Provide a written energy management plan.
+B2 Reports: Consumption data for each building, each utility [e.g., fuel oil, electricity, natural gas, LPG, water, etc.]- by month for the previous 12 months.
+Custodial Program C1 Provide a written custodial plan that is building-specific and describes both the frequency (schedule) and level of custodial care for each facility.
+D1 Maintenance Training Provide a schedule of planned training for both custodial and maintenance personnel-for the current or upcoming school year.
+D2 Provide a record of training describing type and duration of training-by individual for current school year.
+Renewal and Replacement (R&R) Schedules El Provide a Renewal/Replacement Schedule (detailed to at least EED's 26 systems) for each permanent building over 1000sf.
+E2 Provide information that supports that the data in the R& schedules was developed based on system condition assessments.
+R 🔲 Fixed Asset Inventory System (FAIS) F1 Report: Report of fixed asset, date acquired, location and estimated period of service. rinted: 02/28/18 PM Compliance Coversheet - Inde ex .docx Page 1 of 1